 It goes without saying that I’m referring to our good habits in this instance.
 Our bad habits tend to erode and diminish our power.

-Healthy routines, self-discipline, productive repetition all contribute positively to our confidence, our sense of self-worth and our ability to implement positive changes and growth in our lives.
+Healthy routines, self-discipline, and productive repetition all contribute positively to our confidence, our sense of self-worth, and our ability to implement positive changes and growth in our lives.

 We often take our habits for granted (we do them without thinking about them much after all) but they can be a key driver in moving our life forward.
 Now that’s powerful!